-The words fame, beauty, boast, deserving of praise and adoration also help to clarify the word glory.
+The words fame, majesty, beauty, boast, deserving of praise and adoration also help to clarify the word glory.

 God’s glory is the sum total of His eternal character qualities, including His mercy, grace, love, faithfulness, power, and sovereignty.

 We are not to take to ourselves, the glory due to Him

 evidenced by the fruit of the Spirit (Jn 14:15; Gal 5:22,23; Phil 1:11).
 In fact, when anything in creation fulfils its God-given purpose, it brings glory to God.
 “To Him be the glory forever” (Ps 29:1; Rom 11:36).
 Failing to give God the glory due Him by choosing instead to give the heart’s attention and allegiance to idols and even creation results in serious consequences (Rom 1:21-25).